MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/sites/set-up-onedrive-for-business.md

 - [Verify that OneDrive is available to your users](set-up-onedrive-for-business.md#verify)

-Before proceeding with setup, please review planning considerations you might need to address that are described in [Plan for OneDrive in SharePoint Server](onedrive-for-business-planning.md).
+Before proceeding with setup, review planning considerations you might need to address that are described in [Plan for OneDrive in SharePoint Server](onedrive-for-business-planning.md).

 Learn about Microsoft OneDrive in [OneDrive guide for enterprises for SharePoint in Microsoft 365](../../../OneDrive/plan-onedrive-enterprise.md).